ShuxinD/pm-no2-o3-hospitalization-death-ADRD-coxph/codes/00generate_data/05checkFollowupCompleteness.md

 Our final dataset should:

   - be one row per person-year (long format)
-  - have follow-up info for every year after the year they were hospitalized with ADRD for the first time (`firstADRDyr`) till the end of study period (2016) or death or leaving the US, whichever comes first.
+  - have follow-up info for every year starting from `firstADRDyr` till the end of study period (2016) or death or leaving the US, whichever comes first (though we do not need the info for `year==firstADRDyr` in survival analysis, we do need it for correcting index event bias)

 ### 1\. basic info of original ADRD dataset